Wall Street Pummels Vimeo Inc. (VMEO) After Recent Earnings Report

-Vimeo Inc. (NASDAQ:VMEO) went down by -3.48% from its latest closing price compared to the recent 1-year high of $58.00.
-The company’s stock price has collected 1.78% of gains in the last five trading sessions.
-Press Release reported on 06/17/21 that Vimeo to Participate in 2021 Macquarie Technology Summit
+Vimeo Inc. (NASDAQ:VMEO) went down by -5.67% from its latest closing price compared to the recent 1-year high of $58.00.
+The company’s stock price has collected -7.89% of loss in the last five trading sessions.
+Press Release reported on 07/12/21 that Vimeo June 2021 Monthly Metrics Available on Company’s IR Site

 >> 7 Top Picks for the Post-Pandemic Economy <<